martimolanes/Iot-Stuff/docs/REPORT.md

 > Note : Deploy multiple ESP32s in different locations to collect weather data
 > from various sources, is possible with this architecture.

+The _DHT11_ is a basic, ultra low-cost digital temperature and humidity sensor.
+It uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and spits out a digital signal on the data pin.

+The _DHT11_ can measure temperature from 0°C to 50°C with a ±2°C accuracy,
+and humidity from 20% to 80% with a ±5% accuracy.
+The sensor operates on a 3 to 5.5V power supply and consumes very low power

-It collects temperature and humidity data and publishes it to the MQTT Broker.
+So, the combination of an _ESP32 & DHT11_, collects temperature and humidity data and publishes it to the MQTT Broker.

 In the project, there is a specific folder (`esp32-firmware`) that contains the code to be uploaded to the ESP32.

-The firmware for the ESP32 is written in C++ and is responsible for reading data from the DHT11 sensor and publishing it to the MQTT broker.
+The firmware for the ESP32 is written in C++ (_Arduino_) and is responsible for reading data from the DHT11 sensor and publishing it to the MQTT broker.
 The firmware also includes code for handling RFID authentication.

 ### MQTT Broker